bhalsodkhushal/kite-swap/README.md

 ## Usage

-#### Connect Your Wallet:
+#### Connect Your Wallet via Reown AppKit:

+- Open the dApp in your browser at http://localhost:3000 (or the port listed in your terminal).
-- Use MetaMask or a compatible wallet.
+- Click “Connect Wallet” - the Reown AppKit flow will prompt you to select or connect a wallet.
-- Add the Kite AI Testnet as a custom RPC in MetaMask.
+- Make sure to add the Kite AI Testnet to your wallet as a custom RPC if not already present.

+#### Kite AI Testnet Details (for MetaMask or other wallets):

 ```sh
 Chain name: KiteAI Testnet
 Default RPC URL - https://rpc-testnet.gokite.ai/
 Chain ID: 2368
 Token: KITE
 Block Explorer URL - https://testnet.kitescan.ai/
 ```